 Ugh I hate her.
 I’ll be writing on her more later.

 Miss.
 Bates is a spinster, poor, and dependent on the help of others.
 She lives through her niece Jane, which subsequently means she will not stop talking about her.
 Everything makes her think of her, she continuously talks about how perfect she is, going on and on.
 But unlike Mary, Miss Bates is a nice woman, just lonely and unhappy.
 But you do understand why Emma has a low tolerance for Jane when she does come to live there.

 Guy Henry plays Pius Thicknesse in the Harry Potter Series and John Knightley in Emma (1996) AKA The Kate Beckinsale Version

 Now Pius played a bigger role in the books than they give him in the films.
 In fact, you hardly spend anytime seing him the film, making him pretty nonexistent.

 But don’t let that fool you.
 He still is a butt-kicking member of the Order of the Phoenix and will do anything in his power to take down Voldemort.
 He also is a great father to not only his kids, but to Harry and Hermione as well.

-Now Sir John is kind and adorable but often people find him annoying.
+Now Sir John is kind and adorable but as said earlier, often people find him annoying.
 He can be a bit intrusive and a gossip, involving himself in other’s affairs (primarily Colonel Brandon’s love life).
 Now in this remake they toned it down from how active he was in the book and 1995 version, causing his mother-in-law to be the one who really is the busybody.